autioch/movie-list/readme.md

 Additional themes can be produced by cloning existing theme and replacing colors.

 # Random fun facts
-1. Compilied application weights 25kb - both styles and scripts.
+1. Compilied application weights around 27kb - both styles and scripts.
-2. This application does not use any libraries besides building process.
+2. Application uses single external script besides building process.
 3. There's no virtual dom.
 All optimizations are done by hand.